Configuring Posit Workbench#

 Package Manager supports serving precompiled binary packages for the CRAN source, which can significantly speed up CRAN package installations.

-To enable binary packages for users, follow the Configuration Steps and the R Configuration Steps for Linux or Windows to set up your R environment.
-For Linux binaries, also configure Posit Workbench to use the binary repository URLs.
+To enable binary packages for users, follow the Configuration Steps and the R Configuration Steps for Linux, or Windows and macOS to set up your R environment.
+For Linux binaries, also configure Workbench to use the binary repository URLs.

 We recommend setting the default Bioconductor mirror in the site-wide R startup file (